jkrauska/tech-notes/docker-dhclient.md

 docker run -e lxc --lxc-conf="lxc.network.hwaddr=${macaddr}"  --detach  --privileged --hostname="${hostname}" ubuntu /bin/bash
 ````

-Now inside that instance, you can run /usr/sbin/dhclient and it will work.
+Now inside that instance, you can run ```cp /sbin/dhclient /usr/sbin/dhclinet && /usr/sbin/dhclient``` and it will work.

+*Further Notes:*
+- Manually setting the mac address is supposedly a forthcoming feature in the docker container layer. (removing the need for lxc)
+- Supposedly you can get pipeworks to do some similar work, but it seems somehow less straightforward than this mess.